Gautamgiri798/Marketing-Campaign-Insights-Generator-/README.md

 ✨ Features

--Easy Data Upload: Upload your marketing data as a CSV file directly in the browser.
+- Easy Data Upload: Upload your marketing data as a CSV file directly in the browser.

 -Automated Data Summary: Performs initial data analysis using Pandas to calculate descriptive statistics and correlations.